 Image: your setup, should be your setup.
 As traditional or as custom as you’d like!

-If you have a plan, and if your lab is going to be something you enjoy learning, failing and succeeding with, then it will pay for itself in one way or another.
+If you have a plan, and if your lab will be something you enjoy learning, failing, and succeeding with, it will pay for itself in one way or another.
 That said, be careful with the power consumption!
-You don’t want to end up with… mortgage $1,100, power bill $1,200, the feeling when walking into your home lab… NOT priceless.
+You don’t want to end up with… mortgage of $1,100, a power bill of $1,200, the feeling when walking into your home lab… NOT priceless.

-Plan with room to expand and feel free to start small.
-You don’t have to start with a rack, cabinet, patch panels and all the other gear.
+Plan with room to expand, and feel free to start small.
+You don’t have to start with a rack, cabinet, patch panels, and all the other gear.
 Get your feet wet, replace your ISP modem, then build from there.
-Avoid making rash decisions on hardware, instead, sleep on it.
-While you sleep, post a question or two in /r/homelab to get valuable feedback from other techies and sysadmins.
-You will find that the more you research, it will open up additional ways to get things just right, or very wrong.
+Avoid making rash decisions on hardware; instead, sleep on it.
+Then, post a question or two in the new community forums, to get valuable feedback from other techies and sysadmins.
+You will find that the more you research, it will open up additional ways to get things just right or very wrong.
 More importantly, have fun!
-Share your home lab goals with your spouse, colleagues, kids and that neighbor across the street who still only waves after five years.
+Share your home lab goals with your spouse, colleagues, kids, and that neighbor across the street who still only waves after five years.

-I hope that this article was an enjoyable read, inspiring and that it opens a dialog between us.
+I hope this article was an enjoyable read, inspiring and that it opens a dialogue between us.
 Feel free to contact me.
-I love hearing, supporting and learning from you guys!
+I love hearing, supporting, and learning from you guys!

 Unfortunately, the Ubiquiti EdgeRouter and EdgeSwitch turned out to be about an inch too wide.
-This was something I failed to consider because I measured their combined width, then compared that measurement to the rack’s interior width, instead of the width of the rack shelf.
+I failed to consider this because I measured their combined width, then compared that measurement to the rack’s interior width instead of the width of the rack shelf.
 Oops!
 Now, so that the switch doesn’t remain sitting on the router, I’ve just ordered two Ubiquiti rack mounts.
 Better cooling and aesthetics, but also the rack mounts will allow positioning the router and switch directly below the 16 port patch panel pictured below.
 Check back in a week or two for another update.